Cerebellum function, structure, anatomy, location and blood supply

 Anatomy of basal nuclei (basal ganglia) & Disorders of basal ganglia motor circuits

-Function and Physiology of Thalamus, Hypothalamus & Limbic system
+Function and Physiology of Thalamus, Hypothalamus and Limbic system

 Diencephalon function, Thalamus, Metathalamus, Hypothalamus, Epithalamus & Subthalamus